Best way to clean Rat Poop safely and effectively

 Double-bag the sealed plastic bag for safe disposal.

 After removal, disinfect the area using a commercial-grade steam cleaner or a carpet-safe disinfectant.
-Check the product label to ensure it’s safe for carpets.
-This eliminates any remaining pathogens, leaving your carpet clean and safe.
+Check the product label to ensure it's safe for carpets.

 Hardwood Floors

 Cleaning hardwood floors requires care to avoid damaging the wood.
-Use a wood-safe disinfectant and mop the area thoroughly.

-This ensures that the surface is sanitized without causing any harm to the flooring.
+Ensure that the surface is sanitized without causing any harm to the flooring.

 Clothing and Fabrics